crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 ## Learning objectives

-* Become familiar with popular open source host- and network-based firewalls
+* Become familiar with popular open source host- and network-based firewalls, their key features, and their common use cases
-* Understand the difference between Web Application Firewalls (WAFs) and packet-filtering firewalls
 * Become familiar with popular open source host- and network-based IDS, their key features, and their common use cases
 * Become familiar with popular open source security event management technologies, their key features, and their common use cases
 * Become familiar with popular open source packet analyzers, their key features, and their common use cases
+* Understand the difference between Web Application Firewalls (WAFs) and packet-filtering firewalls

 This section explores major defensive cybersecurity technologies, including firewalls, IDS/IPS, SIEM/EDR, and packet analyzers.
 The discussion focuses on popular open-source tools used to implement these technologies, exploring their key characteristics and deployment (use cases).
 Key categories of defensive cybersecurity technologies discussed include host/network firewalls (e.g., UFW, iptables, nftables, PF, OPNsense, and pfSense), IDS/IPS (e.g., Suricata and Snort), network security monitoring/SIEM (e.g., Wazuh and OSSEC), and packet analyzers (e.g., Wireshark and tcpdump).